 Federal regulations require that a student make satisfactory academic progress toward the completion of a degree or certificate at Texarkana College in order to receive federal financial aid.
-At Texarkana College, the standards that students must meet to fulfill this requirement are stated in the Financial Aid Standards of Academic Progress (FA-SAP).
+At Texarkana College, the standards that students must meet to fulfill this requirement are stated in the Financial Aid Satisfactory Academic Progress policy (FA-SAP).
 In addition, state law requires that students who receive exemptions and/or waivers to tuition and fee charges also maintain the same FA-SAP standards as students who receive financial aid.
-Finally, the Department of Veteran Affairs also requires that students who receive veterans’ benefits maintain SAP standards in order to continue to receive benefits.
+Finally, the Department of Veteran Affairs also requires that students who receive veterans’ benefits maintain FA-SAP standards in order to continue to receive benefits.

 Students should be aware that FA-SAP standards are different from Academic SAP standards at Texarkana College.
 Students should also be aware that FA-SAP will be evaluated at the end of each semester.
-VA educational benefits are held to the same SAP standards as Title IV Financial Aid.
+VA educational benefits are held to the same FA-SAP standards as Title IV Financial Aid.

 Financial Aid Standards of Satisfactory Academic Progress Are: